 Accommodation & Meals

-Volunteers on this rewarding internship are accommodated in ‘Peace House’; a 6-storey building which conveniently houses both the volunteer accommodation and the Volunteers for Peace Vietnam offices.
+Volunteers on this rewarding internship are accommodated in ‘Peace House’; a 6-storey building which conveniently houses both the volunteer accommodation and the local team's offices.
 Located in residential District 7, close to shops and a short 15 min drive to central Ho Chi Minh city it is an ideal location.
 Transport to and from the program is provided.